nmeri17/suphle-docs/src/docs/v1/events/index.md

 During the course of event emission, one or more of your listeners may modify the database using an `UpdatefulService` and any of its [recommended decorators](/docs/v1/service-coordinators#Mutative-database-decorators).
 As you may be aware, those decorators run your code within database transactions.
 The implication of this while using events is that if another service starts its own execution, it'll open another transaction independent of the original one.
 If an operation fails at some level, transactions already committed/completed handlers won't be rolled back like the outermost transaction.

-It may seem as if the independently good practice of events and database mutating decorators conflict each other when combined together.
-One thing to remember is that it's only necessary for only one collaborator/the outermost service to have those decorations.
-While following this rule of thumb, the decorated, emitting method should fire its event as early as possible so that by the time execution reaches the method's lower parts, it's apparent that preceding operations all succeeded.
+It may seem as if the independently good practices of events and database mutating decorators conflict when combined together.
+To get them working in unison, remember the following:

+- It's only necessary for one collaborator/the outermost service to have those decorations.
+Sub-services reacting to events by the decorated one should be POPOs and if they fail, the exception will be treated as a regular failure of that decorated service; in addition, any database mutations will be rolled back.

+- The originating emittor should fire the event as the method's earliest activity.
+This will prevent any data from being committed until all listeners return successfully.

 ### Overriding listener bindings

 The methods `local` and `external` return read-only subscription scopes locked to given emittor.
 Any subsequent calls to either `local` or `external` for the same emittor will override all preceding bindings to that emittor.
-Once a scope is opened for an emittor, bindings should be assigned to it using the `on`.
+Once a scope is opened for an emittor, bindings should be assigned to it using the `on` method.

 ## Testing events

 Suphle provides the `Suphle\Testing\Condiments\EmittedEventsCatcher` trait for making some assertions regarding the state of a possible emission.
 This trait is only applicable on module-level tests.
-Whlie using it, the underlying event bus will be replaced with duds preventing attached handlers from running.
+While using it, the underlying event bus will be replaced with duds preventing attached handlers from running.

 ### Verifying event was handled